TOSIT-IO/TDP/build-env/README.md

 docker build . -t tdp-builder
 ```

 This is a base image on which you need to build another image containing you local user.
-This is mandatory because files needs to be written to your local MVN repository.
+This is mandatory because files needs to be written to your local Maven cache with the right permissions.

 ```
 docker build -t "hadoop-build-${USER_ID}" - <<UserSpecificDocker